alekseyl/rails_sql_prettifier/README.md

 # RailsSQLPrettifier

 This is an ActiveRecord integration for a niceql gem ( niceql is a small, nice, simple and zero dependency solution for the SQL prettifying in ruby ).

-This gem started as a code extraction from niceql version 0.4.x.

-It has versioning aligned to the ActiveRecord versions, niceql prior to 0.5 version had hardcoded logic branches based on ActiveRecord versioning.

-That is hard to maintain and hard to test, and also coupling with AR is breaking the original idea of the niceql to be a dependentless solution, so now the niceql is a completely railsfree gem yeay! ( It still has some some checks related to AR implementations in the error prettifying methods.
-It will be completely decoupled in the future )

 Any reasonable suggestions are welcome.

 ## Before/After

 ### SQL prettifier:
 ![alt text](https://github.com/alekseyl/niceql/raw/master/to_niceql.png "To_niceql")